Chem Chem is set in its own concession close to the Tarangire National Park.

 Situated a few minutes walk away from the main area, a number of sunloungers, some shaded under billowing fabrics, surround the pool, where there's always someone on hand to take any drink orders.

-There is also a spa at Chem Chem which is run by a local Tanzanian woman, and provides a range of treatments including massages, body scrubs, manicures and pedicures.
-When we visited in October 2011 a manicure cost US$35 and a 45-minute back massage US$50.
+There is also an excellent spa at Chem Chem which is run by a full time therapist, and provides a range of treatments including massages, body scrubs, manicures and pedicures.
+When we visited in 2015 a manicure cost US$35 and a 45-minute back massage US$50.

-Chem Chem's eight tented rooms are identical in size and design.
+Chem Chem's eight tented rooms (one of which is a family tent) are identical in size and design.
 Positioned to try and maximise privacy, all enjoy similar views over the plains.
-Each tent is raised on a stone base, which helps to keep it cool and has two private outside areas: a stone veranda at the front with a table, chairs and sunlouger, and a wooden decked area to the side, where you'll find a low cushioned sofa.
+Each tent is raised on a stone base, which helps to keep it cool and has two private outside areas: a stone veranda at the front with a table, chairs and sunlouger, and a wooden decked area to the side, where you'll find a low cushioned daybed which is a great place to unwind.

 Ideal length of stay: Stay two nights here as a base to explore Tarangire and Lake Manyara or more to take advantage of the activities on the concession too.